sylee2519/cosmoflow/README.md

 - **Nodes:** 1024
 - **Tasks:** 1024
 - **Epochs:** 20
-- **HVAC Versions:** Original(without HVAC), ver1, and ver2
+- **HVAC Versions:** ver0 (without HVAC), ver1, and ver2

 **Procedure:**

-0. Generate a hostfile to be used with horovodrun and srun.
+1. Generate a hostfile to be used with horovodrun and srun.

-### Without HVAC
+#### Without HVAC

+1. Set `HVAC_LOG_DIR` and create it within the BB of each node.
-1. Run the training script (`train2.py`) with 1024 tasks for 20 epochs using Horovod with Elastic Run and Gloo backend, and log the output.
+2. Run the training script (`train2.py`) with 1024 tasks for 20 epochs using Horovod with Elastic Run and Gloo backend, and log the output.
+3. Copy the log directory out of BB.
+4. Empty the BB.

-## Ver1 && Ver2
+#### Ver1 & Ver2

-1. Create the HVAC\_Data\_DIR in BB of each node.
+1. Set and create the `HVAC_DATA_DIR` in BB of each node.
 2. Launch HVAC server (ver1) on 1024 nodes.

-3. Run the training script (`train2.py`) with 1024 tasks for 20 epochs using Horovod with Elastic Run and Gloo backend, and log the output. (ver2)
+3. Run the training script (`train2.py`) with 1024 tasks for 20 epochs using Horovod with Elastic Run and Gloo backend, and log the output.

-4. Kill the HVAC\_SERVER
+4. Kill the HVAC SERVER and remaining processes.
+5. Copy the log directory out of BB.
+6. Empty the BB.

-5. Repeat steps 1-4 for ver2..
+7. Repeat steps 1-6 for ver2.

-## Experiment 2: Single Node Failure at Various Epochs
+### Experiment 2: Single Node Failure at Various Epochs

 **Objective:** Evaluate the performance and recovery of the HVAC system (both ver1 and ver2) under a single node failure at different epochs.